alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 *Oblivious transfer* (abbreviated OT) is a special case of secure computation.
 Alice has two messages $$m_0, m_1$$.
 Bob has a bit $$b$$.
-Oblivious transfer is black box method where
+For now, we treat oblivious transfer as a black box method where

 * Alice gives $$m_0, m_1$$
 * Bob gives bit $$b$$, 0 or 1